sshalem/Spring-Boot/02-JPA/README.md

 https://www.youtube.com/watch?v=Wa0GQwWwzJE&ab_channel=JavaTechie

-In nthis project I show how to use Pagination.
+In this project I show how to use Pagination that comes from Server Side.

 ### [ProductEntity](#-)